marmooo/emoji-clicker/README.md

 # Emoji Clicker

-Game English for kids.
+Game English/Japanese for kids.
 Click emoji corresponds to the voice!

 ## Build